It's more than an afghan — it's a Chain Reaction!

 We are very excited to see where this Chain Reaction will lead us.

 To get you started, we've created patterns for two squares that are a little bit of us, reflecting the Interweave imprint and the CrochetMe banner.
 Both are sampler sorts of squares that may teach you a new technique.
-You can download the free patterns here.
+You can download the free pattern for the Interweave blanket square here, and the free pattern for the Crochetme blanket square here.

 If you're already imagining your design, here are the basics: The squares should be 12 inches crocheted in worsted-weight, washable yarn.
 Submit original designs only, please.
 You might turn to the Harmony Guides Basic Crochet Stitches for inspiration.
 And you can read all the fine print about submissions here.